-Vendor name

-Date of purchase

-Price per item

-Total price for the quantity received
+Vendor name Date of purchase Price per item Total price for the quantity received

-- 2. Appropriate accounting distribution - 3.
+- 1. Original of the vendor's customary receipt which includes: - 2.
+Appropriate accounting distribution - 3.
 Signature of the individual authorized to approve departmental purchases on the reimbursement request only. - 4.
 Custodian may require purchaser to sign or initial original receipt.